1995 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Bob Jenkins served as chief announcer for the sixth year.
-Johnny Rutherford served as "driver expert."
+Johnny Rutherford served as "driver expert".
 Brian Hammons and Chris McClure departed, which shuffled the assignments slightly.
 Newcomer Ken Double took the turn two location, and Mike King debuted as a pit reporter.
 Gary Lee shifted to the pits, and Chris Economaki joined the booth to offer commentary and observations during the pre-race, near the halfway point, and in the post-race.

 This would be the final 500 on the broadcast for Bob Forbes, Larry Henry, and Sally Larvick.
+Forbes died in 2005, and Henry died in 2025.
+Both Henry and Larvick would instead work the U.S. 500 in 1996.

 Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 Paul Page served as host and play-by-play announcer.
 Bobby Unser (turn 2) and Sam Posey (booth) served as color commentators.
 Danny Sullivan left the broadcast and returned to the cockpit for the 1995 race.

-For the first time since going to a live broadcast, the telecast was billed as a presentation of ABC's Wide World of Sports.
+For the first time since 1970, as well as the first time since going to a live broadcast, the telecast was billed as a presentation of ABC's Wide World of Sports.

-With the exception of Sullivan, the on-air crew remained the same for the sixth straight year (from 1990–1995).
-This would be the final 500, however, for Sam Posey as he would leave ABC after the IndyCar season to join SpeedVision for their Formula One coverage.
+With the exception of Sullivan, the on-air crew remained the same for the sixth straight year (from 1990 to 1995).
+This would be the final 500 for Sam Posey.
+He would leave ABC after the IndyCar season to join Speedvision for their Formula One coverage.
 After failing to qualify for the race, Emerson Fittipaldi served as an analyst for the race coverage on Brazilian television SBT.